logo-ty-newydd

 Llanystumdwy and the Local Area

 Although small in size, Llanystumdwy has a wealth of culture, from artists such as Elis Gwyn Jones and Jonah Jones (the renowned sculptor and engraver) to writers and poets, such as the playwright Wil Sam Jones and the former Archdruid, WRP George.
+Even today, Llanystumdwy is home to many writers and artists; the late Jan Morris and the award-winning poet or Prifardd Twm Morys for example.

 The community is an active one, often organising their next event at the Village Hall.
 Tafarn y Plu (The Feathers Inn) lives at the heart of the village, and was purchased by the community in 2018.
 Pop in for a swift half or a refreshing long-drawn pint around an open fire in what must be the cosiest pub in Wales.